scienmanas/CertiMailer/Website/Frontend/public/blogs/getting-started/content/content.md

 ---
 publishedDate: 2024-12-14T00:00:00Z
-title: The Launch
-description: The launch of the certimailer, read about features and stuff.
+title: Getting to know - CertiMailer
+description: In this blog we will discuss about CertiMailer, a free, open-source platform designed to simplify the process of issuing, managing, and verifying digital certificates
 tags:
   - launch
+  - CertiMailer
 #  All the comtents of the blog goes here.
 ---

-After months of development and dedication, I am thrilled to announce the official launch of **CertiMailer** on **December 30**!
+After months of development and dedication, the web version of **CertiMailer** was launched on **December 30**!
 What started as a simple script for developers has now evolved into a fully functional, user-friendly website that anyone can use.
 For those who still enjoy tinkering with code, the original script will remain available—because geeks are always welcome here. 😊

 ### What is CertiMailer?